spinnaker-plugin-examples/pf4jStagePlugin/README.md

 now points to the config defined by the UI SDK.
 It's mostly not necessary to define your own build config.
 This is also true of `tsconfig.json`.
 If you use the UI SDK, you no longer define how your TypeScript should be compiled.

+# Build

+The GitHub actions in this repository run integration tests that demonstrate that the plugin can be loaded across a set of Spinnaker versions (1.20.x, 1.21.x).

+If these tests fail because the plugin can no longer run inside a given Spinnaker version, please create a new release of this plugin with a minor version bump and update the compatibiity matrix at the top of this `README`.